UK PM Sunak faces new vote to fill seat after lawmaker accused of groping resigns | Politics

 - United Kingdom

-Two men told parliament's standards committee that Pincher touched them inappropriately at the private members' Carlton Club last year.
+Two men told parliament's standards committee that Pincher touched them inappropriately at a private club last year.
 The committee said in its June report that the physical contact was "unwanted, upsetting and deeply inappropriate".
 Pincher has apologised for his behaviour and said he had been unable to recall the events.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)